CodeWindProgram/Group-5/README.md

    - Discussed with group members in which direction we have to work.
    - Learn working of Git.
    - Explored technical aspects for developing solution and designing it.

+6. ###### @rohitlotilkar - lotlikar.rohit50@gmail.com
+   - Deciding the schemas for the database, Create the table in the database, learning to connect node js with postgres database
+   - Worked on Database connection  to Node js.
+Helped inserting dummy data in the tables for testing.
+   - Helped other group member to create question page which extracts the created questions from database and options of the question, Created a form interface to take input    from user as a answer and direct that answer to a different route so that answer can be comitted to a database.
+   - Created a interface to display all the question and their respective options.
+   - Collected all the inputs from the user an and stored it in a javascript object.
+   - Created the logic for entering the user input data into the database and check if the data is already entered or not.
+   - Created Code to enter the information in exam table as to extract the results of the exam taken by the user

 ## Initial Setup
 1. #### Node Setup